**Aboriginal and Torres Strait Islander viewers are advised that the following content contains images and voices of people who have died.**

 By Warwick Thornton

 Warwick Thornton (a born and raised Kaytete man) really needs no introduction and his debut film, released back in 2009, Samson And Delilah broke the mould in a big way for First Nations storytelling on the silver screen.
-The film was based on things Warwick has seen or experienced at some point of time in his life.
-It follows the love story of two Indigenous Australian teenagers who try to escape the hardship of the town they live in by stealing a car and heading to Alice Springs.
-The cultural context of this film is huge because Indigenous people were finally cast in lead roles making their stories and experiences central to the film.
-Thornton has also directed a slew of other incredible films including Sweet Country, The Darkside, and The Turning.
+The film draws on moments from Warwick’s own life—things he’s seen or experienced firsthand.
+At its core, it’s a love story between two Indigenous Australian teenagers who, desperate to escape the struggles of their small-town lives, steal a car and set out on a journey to Alice Springs.

 Finke: There And Back